Masashi-Lateolabrax/ICAP/scheme/pushing_food_with_pheromone/Note.md

 | Elite      | 25    |

 - Randomize the initial robot directions in each generation for the optimization
-- Randomize food positions in each generation.

 ## Changes

+- Change the pheromone characteristic.
-- Randomize food positions in each generation.
+- Fix the food positions.
+- Reset the weights of the loss calculation.

 ## Date

-2024-10-04 16:36 (JST)
+2024-10-07 05:10 (JST)